Yuliaxis/-kernInt/README.md

 `regress(data=soilDataRaw[-89,], y=soilMetaData$ph[-89], kernel="cRBF")`

-If we have a pre-computed kernel matrix at hand, it can be passed as input to `data`. `kernel` should then be turned to `kernel=matrix`.
+If we have a pre-computed kernel matrix at hand, it can be passed as input to `data`. `kernel` should then be turned to `kernel="matrix"`.

 The SVM hyperparameters Cost (`C`) and Epsilon (`E`) can be specified, and also the proportion of data instances for the training set (`p`).